-In type 2 diabetes, your body’s cells aren’t able to respond to insulin as well as they should.
-In later stages of the disease your body may also not produce enough insulin.
+Typically, the hormone insulin helps move glucose from your blood to your cells, where it’s used for energy.
+But with type 2 diabetes, your body’s cells aren’t able to respond to insulin as well as they should.
+In later stages of the condition, your body may also not produce enough insulin.

-Uncontrolled type 2 diabetes can lead to chronically high blood sugar levels, causing several symptoms and potentially leading to serious complications.
+Uncontrolled type 2 diabetes can lead to chronically high blood glucose levels, which can cause several symptoms and potentially lead to serious complications.

 - constant hunger